Jump to:

 Controller and Data Management Merge:

 AESONE XCHANGE hardware enables any test chamber to expand its accessibility to data by creating a networked system.
 Never lose your test results with expanded storage that saves up to eight years of data.
-Even if you have a test chamber made by a different manufacturer, there is a retrofit package for any manufacturers' brand of test chambers.
+Even if you have a test chamber made by a different manufacturer, there is a retrofit package for any manufacturer's brand of test chambers.

 Decide how you want to use your test chamber:

-Operational control.
 How will you control the chamber—at the chamber, at your desk, or outside the office?
 Would you like to be able to turn the test chamber on/off?
 Do you want to run/pause/stop/start over at any time, even if you're not in the building?
 Do you need to view the operational setpoints and present values while testing is in progress?
 How are test profiles built?
 One person controls all profile building, or is it a shared responsibility?
 Do multiple test chambers share the same test profile?
 Do you need to store and move different profiles on and off chamber controllers?

 Do you need to do all or most of this work remotely?
 Are team members working separate shifts on the same project?
 Are they spread out over different locations and need access to operational test monitoring and access to data for analysis?

-Security.
 How will your chamber access your network to share data?
 How secure is login authorization?
 Will you need to limit the amount and type of access various team members and users have to chamber operation and data?

 Before investing in a test chamber or purchasing third-party software, ask the right questions to meet your needs.